Neutrino diagnostics of hadron-quark phase transition in Neutron Stars

-In this work, we investigate whether a neutrino luminosity curve, by itself, can serve as a clear and model-independent signature of QS formation during a HQPT.
-For this we consider a spherically symmetric (1D-GR) collapse event \citep{OConnor+10_1dHydroGR} in which a thermalized NS, see Sec.~\ref{sec:methods} undergoes deconfinement once a critical density is exceeded, roughly $\sim3n_0$ (with $n_0 \simeq 2.2\times10^{14}\,\mathrm{g\,cm^{-3}}$).
-For the hadronic phase we employ the well-tested DD2 EOS \citep{Typel+10_EOS, HempelM+10_EOS, FischerT+11,FortinM+18_DD2} at fixed electron fraction $Y_e=0.2$ and core temperature $k_BT=10\,\mathrm{MeV}$.
-According to the current models of evolution these temperatures are achieved at 1-2 seconds.
-We also consider for comparison a more colder situation around $k_BT=0.5\,\mathrm{MeV}$ typically obtained after 2-3 years following the SN collapse at $Y_e\lesssim 0.1$.
+In this work, we investigate whether a neutrino luminosity curve, by itself, can serve as a potential diagnostic of QS formation during a HQPT.
+For this we adopt a spherically symmetric representative collapse configuration in GR \citep{OConnor+10_1dHydroGR} with an effective collapse evolution calibrated to representative GR collapse scenarios in which a thermalized NS undergoes deconfinement once a critical density is exceeded, roughly $\sim3n_0$ (with $n_0 \simeq 2.2\times10^{14}\,\mathrm{g\,cm^{-3}}$).
+For the hadronic phase we employ the well-tested DD2 EOS \citep{Typel+10_EOS, HempelM+10_EOS, FischerT+11,FortinM+18_DD2} at fixed electron fraction $Y_e=0.2$ and warm core temperature $k_BT=10\,\mathrm{MeV}$.
+According to the current models of evolution these temperatures are typically achieved at 1-2 seconds.
+For comparison we also consider a colder situation around $k_BT=0.5\,\mathrm{MeV}$ typically obtained after 2-3 minutes following the SN collapse at $Y_e\lesssim 0.1$.
 We assume triggering conditions are fulfilled, either in the standard or exotic scenarios described, and analyze a canonical configuration with gravitational mass $\rm M_{NS}=1.4\,M_\odot$.
 Within this background we compute neutrino luminosities from the NS collapse into QS using composition and temperature-dependent neutrino emissivities responsible for the neutrino energy exchange.
-We track the early neutrino trapping phase through an opacity-based treatment consistent with a 1D-GR leakage/transport scheme \citep{OConnor+10_1dHydroGR,OConnorOtt_11,Zenati_Albertus_Angeles_Silk23}.
+We track the early neutrino trapping phase through an approximate opacity-based treatment consistent with a 1D-GR leakage/transport scheme capturing the essential physics \citep{OConnor+10_1dHydroGR,OConnorOtt_11,Zenati_Albertus_Angeles_Silk23} although we keep in mind that the back reactions will not be captured as in state-of-the-art simulations \cite{Khosravi_Largani_2024}.
+Our aim is not to provide a detailed simulation of the conversion dynamics, but to isolate characteristic features that may arise in the neutrino signal when deconfinement occurs.

+In this spirit our microphysics input includes the dominant channels relevant before and after quark deconfinement with their corresponding opacity and phase-space factors \citep{Iwamoto82,YakovlevD+01,PotekhinAY+15,FiorellaBurgio+18,Schatz+22}, see Table \ref{tab:table1} in appendix\ref{app:microphysics_table}.